Check Fraud is Prevalent

 What to watch for

-Here are a few common ways check fraud happens.
+Here are a few common check fraud scenarios.

 Lottery or inheritance schemes

-A scammer may contact you saying you’ve won a lottery or other prize or received an inheritance.
-They send you a fake cashier’s check for a large amount and ask you to pay taxes and fees on the lottery winnings or inheritance.
+A scammer contacts you saying you’ve won a lottery, or other prize, or received an inheritance.
+They send a fake cashier’s check for a large amount and ask you to pay taxes and fees on the lottery winnings or inheritance.

 Overpayment scams

-Someone may pretend to buy something from you online and then send you a check for more than the asking price or amount requested.
+Someone may pretend to buy something from you online and then send you a check for more than the settlement amount.
 The buyer then asks for the overpayment back.
+Later, their check is rejected.

 Mystery shopping schemes

 A person contacts you claiming to be organizing mystery shoppers for a company that sells gift cards or money orders.
-They send you a check to deposit in your personal account, and then transfer some of the money elsewhere — an accomplice to the fraud.
+They send you a check to deposit in your personal account, and then ask you to transfer some of the money elsewhere or to purchase gift cards — making you an accomplice to the fraud.
 This person disappears with your money.

 What are some signs of check fraud?

-If you’re concerned that an offer being made to you is fraudulent or that you’ve been given a fake check, look for these red flags.
+Look for these red flags if you’re concerned that an offer being made to you is fraudulent or that you’ve been given a fake check.

 You’re asked to buy gift cards or send a money order.